 Mysore city is the cultural capital of Karnataka.
 Dussehra is the most important festival of the city and this festival is celebrated for a period of 10 days.
 Started by King Raja Wodeyar I in the year 1610, the ninth day of the celebration is known as Mahanavami and the imperial sword is worshiped on this day.
 Processions constituting ornamented elephants, camels and horses are taken out.

 The style of painting prevalent is an outgrowth of the Vijayanagar school of painting.
-The typical characteristic of these paintings is the plaster of Paris work in which gold hydrofoils are pasted.
+The typical characteristic of these paintings is the plaster of Paris work in which gold hydrofoils are pasted and is a must visit for those planning to book Mysore holiday packages.

-To visit and experience Mysore hassle-free, view Mysore Tourism Map
+To visit and experience Mysore hassle-free, view Package Tour To Mysore

 On a visit to the Chamundi hills, beware not to eat in front of the prying eyes of monkeys as they will jump on any food they see in your hand.